 Only vets with Official Veterinarian (OV) status can complete the AHCs.
-At present, these veterinary surgeons are Rosie Theakston, Ola Bonarska, Henry Phillips, Ruth Halpin, and Sarah Rees-Fallow.
+At present, these veterinary surgeons are Ola Bonarska, Henry Phillips, Ruth Halpin, Rosie Theakston, and Sarah Fallow.

 If you are making an appointment for an AHC please tell the Receptionist that this is what the appointment is for.
-The practice will need at least 48 hours between the time of booking and the appointment slot, because the OV needs to go onto online government system and apply for the AHC on your behalf before you attend.
+The practice will need at least 7 days between the time of booking and the appointment slot, because the OV needs to go onto online government system and apply for the AHC on your behalf before you attend.
 You will also be asked to complete and return a form to confirm some details about your pet and your trip before the appointment.

-The cost of obtaining an AHC from Acorn House will be £298 for one pet.
+The cost of obtaining an AHC from Acorn House will be £297.57 for one pet.
 This covers the admin time applying for the AHC prior to the certificate appointment and the 45-minute appointment with the OV to examine the pet and complete the AHC.
-If additional pets in the household are travelling on the same trip, they can share one AHC.
-An additional 15 minutes of appointment time needs to be booked for every additional pet travelling, and an additional fee of £67 per pet will be charged.
+If additional pets in the household are travelling on the same trip they can share one AHC.
+An additional 15 minutes of appointment time needs to be booked for every additional pet travelling, and an additional fee of £66.13 per pet will be charged.
 Payment must be made at the time of booking and is non-refundable if you later decide not to attend the appointment or collect the AHC.
+It is also non-refundable if Acorn House is unable to issue the AHC during the appointment that you have booked because you have not returned the questionnaire / have completed the questionnaire incorrectly / your pet is not up to date with rabies vaccination / proof of rabies vaccination is not presented at the appointment.

-Summary of new process for pets travelling from the UK to EU countries after 1st January
+Summary of new process for pets travelling from the UK to EU countries after 1st January (unless you have a valid EU pet passport)

-1. Insert a microchip if the pet is not already microchipped (not required if pet already microchipped).

-2. Give a rabies vaccination (not required if you have evidence that your pet is up to date with rabies vaccination such as a valid old-style Pet Passport, or clinical records from the vet that gave the vaccine).
-There must be at least 21 days between the rabies vaccination and the date that the AHC is signed by the vet.

-3. Ring Acorn House and tell the practice the date that you plan to take your pet to an EU country.
-Our receptionists will book you an appointment with one of our OVs that is within 10 days of your date of travel.
-Payment will be taken at this point.

-4. The Receptionist will email you with a form to complete and return to the practice before your appointment.

-5. The OV will apply for an AHC before you attend your appointment.
-For this reason, at least 48 hours must lapse between you making the appointment and the appointment date itself and payment is not refundable if you later decide not to attend your appointment.
+- 1. Insert a microchip if the pet is not already microchipped (not required if pet already microchipped). - 2.
+Give a rabies vaccination (not required if you have evidence that your pet is up to date with rabies vaccination such as a valid old-style Pet Passport, or clinical records from the vet that gave the vaccine).
+There must be at least 21 days between the rabies vaccination and the date that the AHC is signed by the vet. - 3.
+Ring Acorn House and tell the practice the date that you plan to take your pet to an EU country.
+Our Receptionists will book you an appointment with one of our OVs that is within 10 days of your date of travel.
+Payment will be taken at this point. - 4.
+The Receptionist will email you with a form to complete and return to the practice before your appointment. - 5.
+The OV will apply for an AHC before you attend your appointment.
+For this reason at least 48 hours must lapse between you making the appointment and the appointment date itself and payment is not refundable if you later decide not to attend your appointment or do not return the questionnaire on time.